jorgebucaran/hyperapp/README.md

 For our next example, we'll build a random password generator.
 You've probably seen one before.
 We'll learn how to access the DOM [`Event`](https://developer.mozilla.org/en-US/docs/Web/Events) object.
 It provides information about a particular event, including the [target](https://developer.mozilla.org/en-US/docs/Web/API/Event/target) element.

-We want to be able to adjust its length, increasing or decreasing the strength of the password.
+We want to be able to adjust the generated password length, increasing or decreasing its strength.
 No warranty of any kind is implied, though.
 Use at your own risk.

 Here is the entire program in one place.
 You can [try it online] too.
 We'll dissect it afterwards.